 Start with stringent controls inside the network, then apply these rules outward, ensuring a solid core that's progressively secured.
 It first fortifies the most critical assets, then layers security outward, creating a comprehensive protective shield.

-Trends like using personal devices (BYOD) for work and remote work have boosted the popularity of Zero Trust.
+Trends like using personal devices for work (BYOD) and remote work have boosted the popularity of zero trust.
 Its design is evolving as more people connect from outside the traditional network.
-In 2021, the U.S. government started requiring Zero Trust across all departments, and it's useful for companies dealing with sensitive data.
+In 2021, the U.S. government started requiring zero trust across all departments, and it's useful for companies dealing with sensitive data.

-Zero Trust is a forward-thinking strategy that's set to grow in importance, helping to protect against threats from both inside and outside an organization.
+Zero trust is a forward-thinking strategy that's set to grow in importance, helping to protect against threats from both inside and outside an organization.

-6 pillars of Zero Trust
+6 pillars of zero trust

 #1 Users

-Users are crucial in the Zero Trust framework as they can be targets for cyber-attacks.
+Users are crucial in the zero trust framework as they can be targets for cyber-attacks.
 It's important to manage their access rights carefully, limiting them enough to secure the network but not so much that it hinders their work.
 This requires strong authentication tools and ongoing monitoring.

 #2 Devices

-With more devices connecting to networks, controlling each device is vital in Zero Trust.
+With more devices connecting to networks, controlling each device is vital in zero trust.
 This means possibly removing devices that pose a threat and using methods like allowlisting to permit only certain devices on the network.

 #3 Network

 Network administrators should segment internal networks into smaller subsections to ensure better oversight and control.
 Access should be limited to only those users who need specific resources.
-With micro-segmentation and data-focused approaches, the Zero Trust approach focuses more on protecting data than just securing the perimeter.
+With micro-segmentation and data-focused approaches, the zero trust approach focuses more on protecting data than just securing the perimeter.

 #4 Applications